Table of Contents:

 The key to mixing paints is gradual thinning.
 It is important to follow the mixing process closely and gradually lighten or darken the color.

-Itten's Wheel color mixing guide
+Itten's Wheel basic color mixing chart

 There are six basic principles of working with a circle, according to which it is recommended to combine colors: